Are we there yet?!

 - Check what vaccinations are needed.
 It’s important to note that some children may be too young for some vaccinations.
 Many vaccinations are included in their routine ones, but it’s important to discuss what they need with your medical practitioner.
 The NHS has more information on areas of the world that may need to be avoided when travelling with young children.

 Don’t feel as though you have to run out to the shops to buy travel specific products to be able to take a trip with your baby.
-We’ve just put together some products you might consider if you’re looking for something new, or need something that might make your trip a little bit easier.
+We’ve just put together some products for if you’re looking for something new, or need something that might make your trip a little bit easier.

-If you buy a new product, you should use it before travelling, to test that it works how it should for you and that your little one is comfortable with it.
+If you buy a new product, test it before you go to see that it works how it should and that your little one is comfortable with it.

 A baby sling or carrier

 A baby sling or carrier is great for keeping your baby close and for making them feel secure while travelling in unfamiliar environments.
 It also makes carrying them easier while keeping your hands free.
 Close Parent have a lovely selection of carriers which are designed to be safe and comfortable for both parent and baby, and allow for discreet breastfeeding.
-The Soohu Sling by We Made Me is easily resizable and has extra padding.
+The Ergobaby Omni 360 can be adjusted to fit all positions and used from newborn to toddler, so you can keep it for many more adventures to come.
 Or if you’re going to be outside for some of your journey, Bundle Bean have a fleece-lined waterproof sling cover which can be great for the winter.

 A travel system or easy to fold pushchair